How we can help you

 - Recent X-rays or medical images and their reports, if applicable

 - Activities to keep you entertained while waiting (for example, a book, music player with headphones, crosswords).
-There is also a television and magazines available in the waiting area.

 Please let us know if you need an interpreter.
 You can contact us telephoning the Translating and Interpreting Service (TIS) on 131 450.
 Tell the operator what language you speak and then ask the interpreter to set up a telephone conversation between you, an interpreter, and the healthcare professional you want to speak with.